-Target is another famous retail chain comprising of 300+ stories in Australia that are run by the Wesfarmers Group.
-Recently, Wesfarmers wrote-down the value of Target by $680 million because of a fall in the company’s profits.
+Target is another famous retail chain comprising 300+ stories in Australia that are run by the Wesfarmers Group.
+Recently, Wesfarmers wrote down the value of Target by $680 million because of a fall in the company’s profits.

-Wesfarmers Chemicals, Energy & Fertilisers (WesCEF) produces and markets chemicals, fertilisers and gas products.
+Wesfarmers Chemicals, Energy & Fertilisers (WesCEF) produces and markets chemicals, fertilizers, and gas products.